 Resisting Police or Resist Arrest

-In NSW it is an offence to interfere or prevent police from doing their job.
-A person can be charged if they do something that amounts to ‘resisting’ or ‘hindering’ police while they are working.
+In New South Wales it is an offence to interfere with police or prevent police from doing their job.
+A person can be charged with this offence if they do something that amounts to ‘resisting’ or ‘hindering’ police while they are working.
 A person can also be charged if they encourage someone else to ‘resist’, ‘hinder’ or assault police.
-The maximum penalty is 10 penalty units or imprisonment for 12 months.
+The maximum penalty for resisting police or resist arrest is 10 penalty units or imprisonment for 12 months.

-The offence of ‘Resisting etc police’ is contained in s546C of the Crimes Act 1900 (NSW) and states:
+The offence is contained in s546C of the Crimes Act 1900.

 - Continually blocking access through a doorway or laneway to prevent police from searching it;